For when you're not in a rush, and are looking forward to a rich and hearty meal, these dishes are ones I keep on coming back to.

 completely reduced, but keeping a close eye on it so that it doesn't

-A rich and thick red wine sauce, perfect for beef or duck, or any
+A rich and thick red wine sauce, a good accompaniment for beef or

 strongly flavoured meat.

 - a good sprig of rosemary

 - Pepper to season